pawel-bonikowski/holiday-service/README.md

 ```

 ## API Limitation:
- - The maximum range of search is 3 years.
+ - The to limit processed data date range is limited to 1 year.
 So only holidays from this area are consider in queries.
  - In this service we consider only Holidays that are nationwide.
 Local once are ignored